-This camera receives very high ratings.
+This mirrorless camera receives very high ratings.
 It combines an impressive list of features with great image quality, ease-of-use and really impressive lenses.
 It’s a good alternative to a bulky and expensive DSLR that takes a lot of time to learn to operate.
 The Sony A-6000 has a range of lenses to choose from, but we’ve gotten great results from the 35mm, especially with food photos.
-If you want to up your photo game, start here!☆ Read more about the Sony A-6000
+If you want to up your photo game, start here!
+See all our top camera suggestions.

 The Canon EOS Rebel T6 is a good DSLR camera to get started with.
 It’s a proven winner of a camera.
 It comes with a 18-55mm kit lens, but you can add lenses as you see fit.
 I love this bundle on Amazon that includes a 55mm telephoto lens, a memory card and loads of other useful things. have.
-It has great stability and resolution in low light, plus full HD 1080p video recording and bluetooth pairing capabilities.☆ Read more about the Canon EOS Rebel T6
+It has great stability and resolution in low light, plus full HD 1080p video recording and bluetooth pairing capabilities.

 Long hours on a plane are so much more bearable when you have a tablet on which to watch whatever movies and TV we want.
 You could even listen to an audiobook while playing games.
 We get addicted to Word Search and Yahtzee on our trips.
 The Fire comes in different sizes and capacity.
-We like the 10″ screen for watching movies, and 16 GB is enough storage space for a couple movies.
-It’s really nice to have the full Amazon movie library to download from, too, especially if you’re a Prime member.☆ Read more about the Fire HD 10 Tablet
+We like the 10″ screen for watching movies, and 32 GB is enough storage space for a couple movies.
+It’s really nice to have the full Amazon movie library to download from, too, especially if you’re a Prime member (Try Amazon Prime 30-Day Free Trial).

 If you don’t have a Kindle or e-reader these days then I assume you’re still hauling around heavy books.
 For flights where the weight limit for carry on is getting less and less, it’s so important to ditch the books and go with an e-reader.
 I love the Amazon Paperwhite edition because it’s got a high-resolution 6″ screen and a built in light so you can read it at any time of the day.
-It’s easy on the eyes and allows you to “carry” a ton of books at one time.☆ Read more about the Kindle Paperwhite E-Reader
+It’s easy on the eyes and allows you to “carry” a ton of books at one time.

 My Favorite Travel Accessories